Post-truth politics: By country

 Post-truth politics has been applied as a political buzzword to a wide range of political cultures; one article in The Economist identified post-truth politics in Austria, Germany, North Korea, Poland, Russia, Turkey, the United Kingdom, and the United States.

+Australia

+The repeal of carbon pricing by the government of Tony Abbott was described as "the nadir of post-truth politics" by The Age.

 Germany

 In December 2016 "postfaktisch" (post-factual) was named word of the year by the Gesellschaft für deutsche Sprache (German language society), also in connection with a rise of right-wing populism from 2015 on.
 Since the 1990s, "post-democracy" was used in sociology more and more.